 Solidity deposit contract and formal verification

-Over the previous few months, the eth2 deposit contract was re-written in Solidity by Alex Beregszaszi, reviewed by a small group of Solidity specialists, and formally verified by Runtime Verification largely reusing the Okay-spec initially written for the Vyper model of the contract.
+Over the previous few months, the eth2 deposit contract was re-written in Solidity by Alex Beregszaszi, reviewed by a small group of Solidity specialists, and formally verified by Runtime Verification largely reusing the Ok-spec initially written for the Vyper model of the contract.

-To keep away from any shred of doubt within the security of this crucial contract, we suggest utilizing the brand new Solidity contract for eth2 mainnet, and we welcome Solidity contract and EVM bytecode specialists to assessment the contract and related formal verification.
+To keep away from any shred of doubt within the security of this important contract, we suggest utilizing the brand new Solidity contract for eth2 mainnet, and we welcome Solidity contract and EVM bytecode specialists to assessment the contract and related formal verification.
 Any points discovered qualify for the Eth2 Phase 0 Bounty Program.

 Altona v0.12 testnet